Nutrition and Dietetics

 The mission of the College: “To provide a Christian education for youth of both sexes, especially those found worthy but who are without sufficient means to procure such training” (Rev. James Forsyth, founder of the school, in 1906).

-The mission of the Didactic Program in Dietetics at College of the Ozarks is to prepare graduates of Christ-like character for acceptance into accredited internship programs and for entry-level careers as Registered Dietitian Nutritionists.
+The mission of the Didactic Program in Nutrition and Dietetics at College of the Ozarks is to prepare graduates of Christ-like character for acceptance into accredited supervised practice programs, leading to eligibility for the CDR credentialing exam to become registered dietitian nutritionists.
 The program will equip graduates for their roles as active citizens, ethical decision makers and servant leaders committed to empowering their communities to live healthfully.

 Program Goals, and Outcome Measures